Skip to content

 Follower 2

-At any given instance, one node in the LoomCache cluster is the Leader.
-The Leader is responsible for receiving write requests (e.g., PUT, DELETE).
-It writes the request to its local log and immediately broadcasts an AppendEntries RPC to the Followers.
+At any given time, one node in the LoomCache cluster is the leader.
+The leader receives all write requests (for example, PUT and DELETE).
+It writes each request to its local log and immediately broadcasts an AppendEntries RPC to the followers.

-Clients automatically discover the leader via LeaderTracker.
-If a write hits a follower, the client receives a RESPONSE_REDIRECT and transparently reroutes to the current leader.
+Clients discover the leader through the client-side leader cache.
+If a write reaches a follower, the client receives the current leader address and reroutes the request.

-A write is not considered “committed” until the Leader receives acknowledging responses from a strict majority of the cluster (the Quorum).
+A write is not considered committed until the leader receives acknowledgments from a strict majority of the cluster (the quorum).

 The cluster currently runs a single Raft group covering every node.
-Every node holds every partition; all writes flow through the same log.
+Every node holds every partition, and all writes flow through the same log.
 Three-node clusters are the recommended minimum (quorum = 2).
-The sharding/ package ships multi-group primitives but production sharding is unsupported/fail-closed until per-group WAL, Raft metadata, snapshot, install-snapshot, and restart recovery are proven.
+The sharding/ package ships multi-group primitives, but production sharding is unsupported and fail-closed until per-group WAL, Raft metadata, snapshot, install-snapshot, and restart recovery are proven with durable migration chunk ACKs, consensus-backed ownership cutover, and an explicit sharding release gate.

 LoomCache hardens standard Raft with several safety mechanisms: